Frequently Asked Questions

 Yes!
 Fortunately, you can find a cornucopia of ribbon options on Ebay and even Amazon, as well as various vintage typewriter shops online or in your area.
 Support the ‘little people’ when you can so digital empires don’t take over the world!
 I also offer individual typewriter ribbons in my store as well as monthly ribbon subscriptions.
 They are here.

 Note: ribbons come on plastic spools, for the most part.
 Originally, they were metal (see below).
 I offer an upgrade at the links.
 Either works.
-Metal just seems cool.
+Metal is nicer and the performance / sturdiness is a little bit improved.
+Plus… the way it was is usually better.

 Nylon are what most ribbons are made of.
 That’s been the standard since the 70’s.
 There is also cotton and silk.
 They have a nice look, dark, last longer.
-They also clog up the type slugs more.
-Not a huge deal, you can scrub them off pretty easily.
+They also clog up the type slugs more, especially on smaller typefaces.

 Any, really.
 8.5 x 11 is standard letter size.
 Computer printer paper works well.
 You may already have some around!